-The publishing of the Michelin Guide to Great Britain & Ireland 2018 sees some of Gloucestershire’s best restaurants once again awarded a fresh constellation of coveted Michelin Stars, however, local foodies were in for some shock revelations in 2019.
+The publishing of the Michelin Guide to Great Britain & Ireland usually sees some of Gloucestershire’s best restaurants awarded a fresh constellation of coveted Michelin Stars, however, local foodies were in for some shock revelations in 2019.

-The world famous gastronomic guide to the UK’s top restaurants has recognised four Gloucestershire eateries with Michelin Stars in its new 2018 edition, which was officially published on Thursday 5 October 2017.
+The world famous gastronomic guide to the UK’s top restaurants has recognised just one Gloucestershire eatery with Michelin Stars in the 2019 edition, which was officially published on Tuesday 2 October 2018.

-Nationally, there are five one Michelin Star restaurants in 2018.
-Gloucestershire’s own Le Champignon Sauvage featured on the coveted list once again with two Michelin stars, while Gloucester-born chef Tom Kerridge's pub, The Hand and Flowers, in Marlow also maintained its impressive two Michelin star rating.
+While Gloucester-born chef Tom Kerridge's pub, The Hand and Flowers, in Marlow, maintained its impressive two Michelin star rating.

-The Michelin Guide to Great Britain & Ireland 2018 says two Michelin Stars indicates ‘excellent cooking, worth a detour’.
-Once again, 20 restaurants in the UK and Ireland were awarded two Stars – including Le Champignon Sauvage lost its two Star Michelin status in the 2019 edition.
+The Michelin Guide to Great Britain & Ireland 2019 says two Michelin Stars indicates ‘excellent cooking, worth a detour’.
+And in what might come as a shock to many a Cheltenham gastronome, Le Champignon Sauvage lost its two Star Michelin status in the 2019 edition.

 Le Champignon Sauvage has remained one of Cheltenham and Gloucestershire’s finest restaurants since it was opened in 1987 by chef David Everitt-Matthias and his wife Helen.
 Serving modern French food made from the finest ingredients, Le Champignon Sauvage has become both a favourite with Gloucestershire foodies, as well as gastronomes travelling to the county especially to dine at the renowned restaurant in The Suffolks area of Cheltenham.